dauwhe/zero-labs/web-publications-explainer.md

 ```

+## Accessibility

+One reason for focusing on ```nav``` as the glue that holds a publication together is because of the need for a table of contents that is available to humans and assistive technology, and that supports the visual nuance provided by CSS, and the internationalization features of HTML.

 ## Offline

 Service workers can allow offline reading of web resources.
 Script can easily create a list of primary resources to pass to a service worker, but obtaining a list of secondary resources is more problematic.
 This is where we hope for help from browsers, as authoring an exhaustive list of fonts, images, CSS files, etc. is no fun.

+## Security

+Web publications are based on the [origin](https://tools.ietf.org/html/rfc6454) model of the web.
+In particular, a resource in a web publication should be same-origin to the index resource, or available to that origin via CORS.

 ## Experimentation